 People prefer to receive lucky money in lucky amounts.
-In the northern region of China, the integral and even number amount are popular, such as 100, 200, 500, 800 and 1000 whereas sums such as 250, 400 or 740 should be avoided.
-In the south, people will choose to send packets with money in an amount of RMB 88, 666, 888 or 999, as these figures are considered auspicious and imply a blessing for increasing wealth.
+In the northern region of China, the integral and even number amount are popular, such as 100, 200, 500, 800, and 1000 whereas sums such as 250, 400, or 740 should be avoided.
+In the south, people will choose to send packets with money in the amount of RMB 88, 666, 888, or 999, as these figures are considered auspicious and imply a blessing for increasing wealth.

 How to give?